 I got so much from the networking day, I can't even tell you.
 I feel confident talking to other people now, and I've got the skills in getting into a conversation and out of it

 Get fully prepped to get the most from the festival in this kick ass opening that will frame your three day roller coaster.
 NOT TO BE MISSED!

 NOTE THIS SESSION BEGINS AT 6.15pm SHARP AND IS JUST 15 MINS LONG.
-Join the team for the FABULOUS close of the festival and our promise for 2015.
+Join the team for the FABULOUS close of the festival and our promise for the next year ahead.